aryamaanbose/Benchmarking_ST_Deconvolution/README.md

 4. **Running BLADE**:
    - Ensure all R scripts have been run as described above.
    - Navigate to the `ST_Benchmark/spatial_BLADE` directory.
+   - Make a virtual environment for BLADE using `virtualenv BLADE` (ensure virtualenv is downloaded using pip install virtualenv)
-   - Activate the environment using `source BLADE/bin/activate`.
+   - Activate the environment using `source BLADE/bin/activate`for mac and linux based and `BLADE\Scripts\activate`for windows base systems.
-   - Use `requirements.txt` to install the necessary packages.
+   - Use `requirements.txt`  to install the necessary packages `pip install -r requirements.txt`.
    - The framework for BLADE is present in `BLADE.py`.
    - Run `python runBLADE.py` to start the BLADE analysis.